Visual-Illusions/viutils/README.md

 VIUtils is designed to be used with Java 6 or higher and contains a many Utility functions and methods for use in Java Programs.

-**DateUtils** provides methods for converting timestamps into formated Strings
+**DateUtils** provides methods for converting timestamps into formatted Strings

 **FileUtils** provides methods for removing a line from a File